-November is the eleventh month of the year and has 30 days.
-It was originally the ninth month of the Roman calendar until 153 BCE.
+November is the 11th month of the year and has 30 days.
+It was originally the 9th month of the Roman calendar until 153 BCE.

-November is the eleventh month of the year in the modern day Gregorian calendar and its predecessor, the Julian calendar.
-The month kept its original name from the Latin novem meaning “nine” which marked it the ninth month of the year in the Roman calendar.
+November is the 11th month of the year in the modern day Gregorian calendar and its predecessor, the Julian calendar.
+The month kept its original name from the Latin novem meaning “nine” which marked it the 9th month of the year in the Roman calendar.